Nonunique Ergodicity on the Boundary of Outer space: Preliminaries

 The first case is that for arbitrarily large $-t$, the graph $G_{t}$ contains a rigid vertex.
 Fix some $t$.
 Then there is $t'<t$ so that every noncontractible subgraph of $G_{t'}$ maps onto all of $G_t$ (if this fails for all $t'$, then a truncation of the path would be coarsely constant in $FF_n$).
 Consider all points in $G_{t'}$ that map to a rigid vertex in $G_t$.
 By the choice of $t'$, all complementary components of this set are trees.
 Now fold each illegal turn in each component until it either becomes legal and turns into a rigid vertex, or it reaches the boundary of the component, i.e., one of the points that maps to a rigid vertex in $G_{t}$.
 Thus we factored $G_{t'}\to G_t$ as $G_{t'}\to H_t\to G_t$ with the second map sending all vertices to rigid vertices.
 The graphs $H_t$ obtained in this way when $t\to -\infty$ will form an unfolding sequence with the same legal lamination.

 The second case is that after truncation there are no rigid vertices in any $G_t$.
 We choose $v_t\in G_t$ for every $t\leq 0$ so that for $t'<t$, $G_{t'}\to G_t$ maps $v_{t'}$ to $v_t$.

-There is a decreasing sequence $t_i\to -\infty$ so that every $v_{t_i}$ is a vertex (otherwise a truncation is coarsely constant in $FF_n$).
+Then, we can pass to a subsequence $t_i$ with $t_i\to-\infty$ such that each $v_{t_i}$ is a vertex of $G_{t_i}$ (otherwise a truncation is coarsely constant in $FF_n$).
 As above, after a further subsequence, we may assume that the preimage of $v_{t_i}$ in $G_{t_{i-1}}$ has contractible complementary components.
 Folding illegal turns within each component produces a factorization $G_{t_{i-1}}\to H\to G_{t_i}$ with all vertices of $H$ mapping to $v_{t_i}$, and we get an unfolding sequence as above.

 It remains to arrange that the unfolding sequence, which we rename $G_n$, is reduced.
 Here this is not automatic as in the folding sequence case.
 However, any proper invariant subgraphs $H_n\subset G_n$ must be forests for large $-n$, since otherwise a truncated sequence would be coarsely constant in $FF_n$.
 After truncating we may assume all $H_n$ are forests.
 Let $G_n'$ be obtained from $G_n$ by collapsing each component of $H_n$.
 There are induced maps $G_{n-1}'\to G_n'$.
 The new sequence $G_n'$ is a reduced unfolding sequence, see \cite[Lemma 4.1]{handel-mosher:FSishyperbolic}.
 Moreover, the new sequence fellow travels the old in $FS_n$ and hence in $FF_n$, so it converges to the same point in $\partial FF_n$ per \Cref{prop:projectionQG}. \end{proof}